-1. The weather surface is the building ext

-2. A flat roof has a pitch less the 10°

-The clearance given for A or B, as appropriate, will also apply.
+- 1. The weather surface is the building external, such as it's roof tiles or external walls. - 2.
+A flat roof has a pitch less the 10° - 3.
+The clearance given for A or B, as appropriate, will also apply. - 4.
 A vertical flue fixed to an outside wall should be treated as equivalent to an inside flue emerging at the nearest edge of the roof